PsychoCod3r/libcsv/README.md

   libcsv

 - csv_file.c - contains function definitions for working with CSV files

+- csv_table.c - contains function definitions for working with CSV tables in the fashion of a relational database

 - parser-demo.c - a demo program for the CSV validator and interpreter, released very early on in libcsv's development and not really necessary